A-Pot/TCN/README.md

 # Sequence Modeling Benchmarks and Temporal Convolutional Networks (TCN)

-This repository contains the experiments done in the work [An Empirical Evaluation of Generic Convolutional and Recurrent Networks for Sequence Modeling](https://arxiv.org/abs/1803.01271) by Shaojie Bai, J. Zico Kolter and Vladlen Koltun.
+This repository is a fork of [Temporal Convolutional Networks](https://github.com/locuslab/TCN/tree/master/TCN/adding_problem), which implements the methods/experiments of [An Empirical Evaluation of Generic Convolutional and Recurrent Networks for Sequence Modeling](https://arxiv.org/abs/1803.01271) by Shaojie Bai, J. Zico Kolter and Vladlen Koltun:

-We specifically target a comprehensive set of tasks that have been repeatedly used to compare the effectiveness of different recurrent networks, and evaluate a simple, generic but powerful (purely) convolutional network on the recurrent nets' home turf.

-Experiments are done in PyTorch.
-If you find this repository helpful, please cite our work:

 ```
 @article{BaiTCN2018,